Trump's Washington, DC, takeover begins as National Guard troops arrive

 Where the power actually lies

 Bowser contends that all the power resides with Trump and that her administration can do little other than comply and make the best of it.
-The native Washingtonian spent much of Monday's press conference tying Trump's takeover to the larger issue of statehood for the District of Columbia.
 As long as Washington remains a federal enclave with limited autonomy under the 1973 Home Rule Act, she said, it will remain vulnerable to such takeovers.

 “We know that access to our democracy is tenuous," Bowser said.
 "That is why you have heard me, and many many Washingtonians before me, advocate for full statehood for the District of Columbia.”

-Section 740 of the Home Rule Act allows the president to take over Washington’s police for 48 hours, with possible extensions to 30 days, during times of emergencies.
+Section 740 of the Home Rule Act allows the president to take over Washington’s police for up to 30 days during times of emergencies.
 No president has done so before, said Monica Hopkins, executive director of the American Civil Liberties Union's D.C. chapter.

 “That should alarm everyone,” she said, “not just in Washington.”